Maple Sourcing Ltd.

 - Traceability: Tracking and documenting the origin and journey of products from raw materials to final goods.

-- Auditing and Monitoring: Conducting regular audits and assessments to ensure compliance with ethical standards and identifying areas for improvement.
+- Auditing and Monitoring: Conducting regular China supplier reliability audit and assessments to ensure compliance with ethical standards and identifying areas for improvement.

 - Reporting and Communication: Sharing information about sourcing practices and ethical initiatives with stakeholders to build trust and demonstrate commitment.